pinobatch/little-things-gb/gbpng/README.md

 - The first 40 bytes (`rst $00` through `rst $20`) must be unused.
   These hold the PNG's 33-byte header and the header of the chunk that contains the Game Boy program.
-Thus it's unlikely to work with proprietary games from the commercial era (1989 through 2001).
+It's unlikely to work with most proprietary games from the commercial era (1989 through 2001).
 - If `rst $28` is used, the instruction at $0028 must be `ld l,l` so that the `prGm` chunk can contain the entire program.
-- There must be enough unused space at the end of the ROM (detected as identical bytes) to hold the entire PNG image minus 29 bytes (the PNG's header minus the header CRC).
+- There must be enough unused space at the end of the ROM (detected as identical bytes) to hold the entire PNG image minus 25 bytes.
   If you have [OptiPNG], consider `optipng -strip all image.png` to remove unnecessary chunks from the image.

 Once those are taken care of:

     tools/pngify.py gbfile pngfile outfile

-By default, the `prGm` chunk containing the Game Boy program has a correct global checksum at $014E in the Game Boy header to silence warnings in some Game Boy emulators.
-This causes the CRC32 value to be incorrect, which may make the image unreadable in PNG decoders that reject an entire file for a single incorrect CRC32 value in an otherwise ignored chunk.
-(Reports of picky decoders would be appreciated.)
-To work around this, use `pngify.py --skip-global-sum` to prioritize the CRC32 over the GB header global checksum.
+`pngify.py` uses a bit of brute force to ensure that both the ROM's global byte sum (at $014E in the header) and the `prGm` chunk's CRC32 value are consistent.
+This way, neither Game Boy emulators nor pickier PNG parsers will emit a diagnostic.

 [OptiPNG]: https://optipng.sourceforge.net/